 - Lands north of Glenmore Trail and east of 84 Street S.E. are within Rocky View County

-The Glenmore Trail East Study will include the following outcomes:
+The Glenmore Trail East Study was undertaken to include the following outcomes:

 - Determine long-term needs for capacity, lane configurations and land (right-of-way) requirements

 - Identify the impacts to properties in the study area, if any, and prepare an access management plan to establish access to bordering properties when the interchanges are constructed

 - Identify the interchange plans and profiles that accommodate and consider:

 - High load trucks on Glenmore Trail, 100 Street S.E. and 116 Street S.E.